iosephus/getting-cleaning-data/README.md

 Add descriptive names and label the data
 ----------------------------------------

-There are two main steps here.
+There are three main steps here.
 First adding the 561 column names to the data[["X"]] data frame.
+The column names are loaded from *feature_info.txt*, and cleaned by removing or replacing the characters that are not allowed in R data frame column names.
+Periods are also replaced by underscores for MongoDB compatibility.

-The column names are loaded from *feature_info.txt*.There is an issue here, that the list of names appearing in the file has duplicates (see for example lines 390 and 404 of the text file), and the corresponding columns in data[["X"]] contain different numbers.
+There is an issue here with the columns names, that the list of names appearing in the file has duplicates (see for example lines 390, 404 and 418 of the text file), and the corresponding columns in data[["X"]] contain different numbers.
 My choice in this case was to rename the duplicated columns names using suffixes ("-DUP1", "-DUP2", etc.) and keep all the data.
 After renaming the duplicated the column labeling is done with: